ball6847/git-commit-ai/README.md

 - Batch processing for multiple commits
 - Web UI interface

-## Known Issues
-- [ ] model selection from env doesn't seem to be picked up
-- [x] add build command to run on preinstall
-- [x] make default command to `generate`

 ## License

 MIT License - feel free to use this project however you'd like!

 ---

-Made with ❤️ using Deno, TypeScript, and Llama 3.2 3B
+Made with ❤️ using Deno and TypeScript